 It’s J-E-T-S! time in New York.
-The green and white are looking for a reboot under new head coach Robert Saleh and rookie quarterback Zach Wilson.
-While the Jets have endured a few rocky seasons lately, their loyal fans hope they can eventually succeed in a new-look AFC East.
+While the Jets have endured a few rocky seasons lately, their loyal fans hope they can eventually succeed in the AFC East.

 One area the Jets will always be winners in is tailgating at MetLife Stadium.
 It’s a pre-game ritual that takes over virtually all stadium parking lots with great local food, beverages, and good-natured NYC defiance.